BrandonHe/sdl_android_guides/docs/Getting Started/Using AOA Protocol/index.md

 ##SmartDeviceLink Service
 When using AOA, the USB Transport instantiation is dependent on an accessory device actually being connected.
 The following changes need to be made in the `onStartCommand()` function of your SdlService.

 AOA is only supported on devices with API level 12 or higher.
-It's reccommended to check for this with:
+You can check for this with:

 ```
 if(android.os.Build.VERSION.SDK_INT > android.os.Build.VERSION_CODES.HONEYCOMB){